 You can set the active quorum disk or drive with the active parameter.
-This can be useful in a split-site system configuration to ensure that the most highly-available quorum disk or drive is used.
+This can be useful in a clustered-system system configuration to ensure that the most highly-available quorum disk or drive is used.

 chquorum -mdisk 45 2